Wine Coolers: Frequently Asked Questions

 Yes.
 In some cases, not all units are listed on our website.
 If there is a particular model you require we can still provide this for you considering we have the brand listed on our website.
 Use our 'contact us' section or give us a call and we will do the rest.

 When purchasing a wine cooler, it is important to keep in mind that the cost of these units vary significantly.
 A low-cost wine cooler may seem like a bargain initially but will have a drastically shorter lifespan than a higher quality unit.
-A wine cooler made of high-quality components will last many years while a cheaper model will last 1-2 years.
+A wine cooler made of high-quality components will last many years while a cheaper model may only last 2 - 4 years.

 It is also more environmentally friendly to purchase one wine fridge than a few cheaper models over a long period of time.
 It is more cost-efficient for the buyer, as cheaper units will have to be repaired a lot more than high-quality units meaning more engineer call out charges if these are not covered by your warranty.